AdamaJava/adamajava/docs/qmule/index.md

   ~~~~{.text}
   ./gradlew :qmule:build
   ~~~~
-  This creates the qpileup jar file along with dependent jars in the `qmule/build/flat` folder
+  This creates the qmule jar file along with dependent jars in the `qmule/build/flat` folder

 ## Usage